Modular Emulsion Mixing System for Consumer Product

 - Tight physical footprint – The client would face sizable facility expansion costs if EPIC could not fit the process plant within the given

-- Metallurgy selection – During the making process, the chemicals involved can become corrosive when heat and pressure are
+- Metallurgy selection – During the making process, the chemicals involved can become corrosive when heat and pressure are high.

 - Long lead times for specialized Hastelloy process equipment